 A licensing candidate may take the course final examination only upon satisfactory completion of the attendance requirements: students must be in attendance for 90% of the course.
 Any student absent for more than 7.5 hours will not be eligible to sit for the final exam.
 An exam score of 70% must be achieved in order to successfully complete the course.
 A make up exam is available in the event the course exam is not passed.
 Successful completion of both attendance and exam requirements entitles the licensing candidate to sit for the New York State licensing examination.

 Registration Information:Once the summer course dates are confirmed, you will be able to download a two-page brochure with schedule and registration form at the bottom of this page.
 Mail or fax the registration form and payment to GSAR.
-If you are unable to download the brochure and registration form, please contact Susan at (315) 457-5979 x 24 or firstname.lastname@example.org to have a brochure mailed to you.
+If you are unable to download the brochure and registration form, please contact Susan in the education department at (315) 457-5979 x 24 or firstname.lastname@example.org to have a brochure mailed to you.

 You can also register in person at the GSAR office at 5958 E. Taft Rd., N. Syracuse, Monday thru Friday between 9:00am and 4:00pm.